top of page

 If you don’t see your question below, feel free to contact us.

-Can I pay my fine at the Effingham County Clerk’s office?
+Can I pay my fine online or at the Effingham County Clerk’s Office?

 What is a Super Speeder?